prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 8. Rename `sequences.nt.fa` to `cancer_genes.fasta`.
 (Hint: read the man page for mv)

-<div id="get-cuffdiff"></a>9.
+<div id="get-cuffdiff"></a> 9.
 Copy this remote file: <https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/cuffdiff.txt> to your problemset directory.

+Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2018/master/files/cuffdiff.txt> from the web into your problemsets directory.
+If `wget` is not available on your system, use `curl -O` as an alternative.

 10. Do the following to `cuffdiff.txt`.
 The descriptions of each column in the file are in the table below.
     - Look at the first few lines of the file